-Condo Remodel HOA Approval and Elevator Logistics: What Your Contractor Should Handle
+Condo Remodel HOA Approval and Elevator Logistics in St. Petersburg: What Your Contractor Should Handle

 HOA Approval Takes 2-6 Weeks — Here's What Goes Into It

 Typical HOA approval for a condo renovation runs 2-6 weeks depending on your building.
-Some downtown St. Pete buildings have architectural review committees that can turn approvals around in 10-14 days.
-Others require full board meeting approval, which means you're waiting for the next scheduled meeting — and if you miss the submission deadline, you're waiting another month.
+Some Downtown Condos buildings near Beach Drive and Central Avenue have architectural review committees that can turn approvals around in 10-14 days.
+Others require full board meeting approval, which means you're waiting for the next scheduled meeting, and if you miss the submission deadline, you're waiting another month.
+HOA permit applications add a week or two to the front end, but most associations want to see the city permit before work starts (Florida Building Code mandates the permit; the HOA mostly wants to verify that the City of St. Petersburg permit is in hand).

 Here's what a complete HOA submission package includes:

-- Architectural plans and specifications — floor plans, material selections, finish details
+- Architectural plans and specifications: floor plans, material selections, finish details, and any structural engineer review for slab penetrations or non-bearing wall removals

-- Neighbor notification — some buildings require written notice to adjacent units before work begins
+- Neighbor notification: some buildings require written notice to adjacent units before work begins, especially when jackhammering concrete ceilings or floors

-- Construction schedule — proposed start and end dates, daily work hours, elevator reservation requests
+- Construction schedule: proposed start and end dates, daily work hours within building noise rules, freight elevator reservation requests in 2-4 hour blocks

-- Deposit or compliance bond — many buildings require a refundable deposit ($1,000-$5,000) to cover potential damage to common areas
+- Deposit or compliance bond: many buildings require a refundable deposit ($1,000-$5,000) to cover potential damage to common areas, hallway floors, or elevator interiors

-At Revolution, we manage the entire HOA submission.
-Plans, approvals, neighbor notifications — you don't deal with the board.
-We've worked with enough downtown St. Pete and beach building HOAs to know what each one expects, which shortcuts don't exist, and which management companies need extra lead time.
+At Revolution Contractors, we manage the entire HOA submission package: stamped plans, finish specifications, contractor documentation, condo declaration review, certificate of insurance, waiver of subrogation, hold-harmless rider, and every board comment tracked through to approval.
+Plans, approvals, neighbor notifications, you don't deal with the board.
+We've worked with Downtown Condos high-rises along Beach Drive and Central Avenue, beach buildings in Tierra Verde and St. Pete Beach, and waterfront buildings near Snell Isle, so we know what each association expects, which shortcuts don't exist, and which management companies need extra lead time.

 “We manage the entire HOA submission — plans, approvals, neighbor notifications.
 You don't deal with the board.” — Revolution Contractors